jgilbert01/aws-lambda-stream/README.md

     .through(toPromise);
 ```

+1. First we `initialize` the pipelines with any options.
+2. Then we `assemble` all pipelines into a forked stream.
+3. And finally the processing of the events through the pipelines is started by `toPromise`.
+4. The data fans out through all the pipelines and the processing concludes when all the units of work have flowed through and merged back together.

 But take care to assemble a cohesive set of pipelines into a single function.
 For example, a _listener_ function in a BFF service will typically consume events from Kinesis and the various pipelines will `materialize` different entities from the events into a DynamoDB table to implement the _CQRS_ pattern.
-Then the _trigger_ function of the BFF service will consume events from the DynamoDB table, as `mutations` are invoked in the `graphql` function, and these pipelines will `publish` events to the Kinesis stream to implement the _Event Sourcing_ pattern. (see Flavors below)
+Then the _trigger_ function of the BFF service will consume events from the DynamoDB table, as `mutations` are invoked in the `graphql` function, and these pipelines will `publish` events to the Kinesis stream to implement the _Event Sourcing_ pattern. _(see Flavors below)_

->Pipelines also help optimize utilization by giving a function more things to do while it waits on async-non-blocking-io calls (see Parallel below).
+>Pipelines also help optimize utilization by giving a function more things to do while it waits on async-non-blocking-io calls _(see Parallel below)_.
 Run `test/unit/pipelines/coop.test.js` to see an example of _cooperative programming_ in action.

 ## Flavors
 Many of the pipelines we write follow the exact same steps and only the filters and data mapping details are different.
 We can package these pipeline _flavors_ into reusable pipelines that can be configured with `rules`.